-Comment ID Section of the Waste Plan Question 3 - Positively Prepared Do you consider the document is legally compliant?
-Do you consider the document is Sound?
-Respondent Full Name Details of why the document is not legally compliant or unsound?
-Details of what changes are considered necessary to make the document legally compliant D PS D- WP 26 Inset 1 - Woolsbri dge Industrial Estate, Three Legged Cross No No No Individual Mr & Mrs J L Lavers ADDITIONAL POTENTIAL EMPLOYMENT - OBJECTION This Waste Facility would be almost fully automated - thus increased employment numbers from the local labour force would be very limited.
+ADDITIONAL POTENTIAL EMPLOYMENT - OBJECTION This Waste Facility would be almost fully automated - thus increased employment numbers from the local labour force would be very limited.
 Any additional employment numbers would result in commuting to work due to lack of affordable housing and available school places in this area.
 FINANCIAL EFFECT - OBJECTION This Waste Facility would seriously impact the valuation of existing properties in this area, resulting in de-valuation.
 The incoming waste deliveries and outgoing vehicles would increase costs of handling the waste, due to the proposed position on the extreme edge of the County of Dorset.
 Surely it is more cost effective to locate in a more 'central' location.
-It would also be better for the environment if this facility was placed next to a railway line, saving outgoing road transportation.
-HORTON ROAD - OBJECTION The Horton Rd is a Category 'C' road and totally unsuitable for even the current HGV use to/from Woolsbridge Industrial Site.
+It would also be better for the environment if this facility was placed next to a railway line, saving outgoing road transportationHORTON ROAD - OBJECTION The Horton Rd is a Category 'C' road and totally unsuitable for even the current HGV use to/from Woolsbridge Industrial Site.
 The current estimated use by additional ingoing and outgoing HGVs to this Waste Facility (not considering yearly increases) will render the Horton Rd even more hazardous than it is now, and result in substantial repair/maintenance costs.
 The road is too narrow in places for HGVs and the number of wing mirrors or tyre marks in the grass verges or on the intermittent footpaths is clear evidence of the hazard to pedestrians.
 More people walk in Horton Rd to use the small local bus service as its route in the residential areas has been reduced by the bus company.
-I would not wish to cycle on the Horton Rd with current HGV numbers - let alone with the substantial increase epoposed.
-Queing traffic at peak times or whilst inevitable repairs are being carried out (traffic light one way working) & diesel engines running increase pollution.
-ENVIRONMENTAL OBJECTION HGVs diesel engine noise and air pollution will considerably increase especially when stuck in traffic congestion on the unsuitable Horton Rd.
-This affects residents and most e ENVIRONMENTAL OBJECTION If permission is granted to site the Waste Facility at Woolsbridge, the operating company will then apply for change of use for an Incinerator.
+I would not wish to cycle on the Horton Rd with current HGV numbers - let alone with the substantial increase proposed.
+Queing traffic at peak times or whilst inevitable repairs are being carried out (traffic light Inset 1 - Woolsbridg e Industrial Estate, PSD- Three WP2 Legged 6 Cross No lo No Individual Yes Individual 'central' location.
+It would also be better for the environment if this facility was placed next to a railway line, saving outgoing road transportation. .HORTON ROAD - OBJECTION The Horton Rd is a Category 'C' road and totally unsuitable for even the current HGV use to/from Woolsbridge Industrial Site.
+The current estimated use by additional ingoing and outgoing HGVs to this Waste Facility (not considering yearly increases) will render the Horton Rd even more hazardous than it is now, and result in substantial repair/maintenance costs.
+The road is too narrow in places for HGVs and the number of wing mirrors or tyre marks in the grass verges or on the intermittent footpaths is clear evidence of the hazard to pedestrians.
+More people walk in Horton Rd to use the small local bus service as its route in the residential areas has been reduced by the bus company.
+I would not wish to cycle on the Horton Rd with current HGV numbers - let alone with the substantial increase proposed.
+Queing traffic ENVIRONMENTAL OBJECTION If permission is granted to site the Waste Facility at Woolsbridge, the operating company will then apply for change of use for an Incinerator.
 This is inevitable as landfill and energy costs increase, and China has now ceased being the world's waste bin.
-This would dramatically widen the area of population affected (St Ives/St Leonards/Ashley Heath/Ringwood) due to prevailing SW winds taking the inevitable air contamination/pollution further afield.
+This would dramatically widen the area of population affected (St Ives/St Leonards/Ashley Heath/Ringwood) due to prevailing SW winds taking the inevitable air contamination/pollution further affeld.
 Decrease in air quality is known to dramatically affect health issues for both adults and children.
-See sep respons allocatio